antmicro/topwrap/docs/source/examples.md

 ```

 :::{tip}
-The IP Core in the center of the design (`axi_axil_adapter`) showcases how IP Cores with overridable parameters are represented in the GUI.
+The IP Core in the center of the design (`axi_axil_adapter`) showcases how IP cores with overridable parameters are represented in the GUI.
 :::

 This is an example of an AXI-mapped PWM IP core that can be generated with LiteX, connected to the ZYNQ Processing System.